Academic ranks in Sweden: Docent

 A docent is an academic postdoctoral qualification, closely related to the Habilitation found in certain countries in Europe.
-The title is broadly equivalent to the level at which someone would be employed as an associate professor in the USA.
 A docent requires a PhD and typically must have documented scientific independence in the form of additional publications beyond those required for a PhD, as well as teaching experience, and training in both teaching and scientific mentorship.
 The title docent is not an employment position, but rather a competency level ("habilitation") required to be the main supervisor of a doctoral student, or to serve as a member of the committee that assesses the defense of a PhD thesis.
 Through research and teaching experience, the docent earns venia docendi, the right to teach.
 Accordingly, a docent may teach at all levels and be appointed by the faculty as opponent at a PhD Thesis defence.
 Typically, a docent manages a group of PhD students or a subdivision of a research group.
 While once a formal position obtainable through an excellent grade on the PhD dissertation, today PhDs apply to be an unpaid docent, meaning that they keep their current employment but are awarded the title docent in recognition of their level of academic competency.
 Individuals retain the docent title for life, but if appointed to the rank of professor, the title is dropped as redundant.